- Improper placement on charging base

 Check Placement on Charging Base and Power Connection

-Ensure your Sonos Move 2 is correctly seated on its charging base, with the charging contacts aligning properly.
+Make sure your Sonos Move 2 is correctly seated on its charging base, with the charging contacts aligning properly.
 The charging base LED should illuminate.
-Also, ensure the charging base"s power adapter is securely plugged into a working wall outlet.
+Also, make sure the charging base"s power adapter is securely plugged into a working wall outlet.
 Try plugging another device into the same outlet to confirm it has power.

 Inspect Charging Base and USB-C Cable/Adapter